What Can I Say, I’m Greek!

 But What Wine, You Ask?

 In my experience, Pinot Noir is consistently the perfect pairing for spanikopita.
 The red fruit and earthy flavor profile of this light red wine complements the rich buttery dough and the fresh herbs of this Greek pastry incredibly well.
-I think a Counnoise would work equally as well here because of this lovely wine’s tendency toward earthy, herbaceous notes as well as hints of black and white pepper.
+I think a Counnoise would work equally as well here because of this wine’s tendency toward earthy, herbaceous notes as well as hints of black and white pepper.

 A savory Greek pastry filled with spinach, eggs, cheese, and herbs.
 This recipe utilizes puff pastry, but you could easily use the same filling for a version with phyllo dough instead.